ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-A> Typeclasses in the `Deriving` API are wrapped in `Need` (recall `Name` from
-A> Chapter 6), which allows lazy construction, avoiding unnecessary work if the
-A> typeclass is not needed, and avoiding stack overflows for recursive GADTs.
-A>
 A> Kelas tipe pada APA `Deriving` terlapisi oleh `Need` (harap ingat `Name` pada
 A> bab 6) yang memperkenankan konstruksi luntung sehingga menghindari tugas
 A> yang tak perlu bila kelas tipe tidak dibutuhkan.
 Selain itu, *stack overflow*
 A> dapat dihindari untuk GADT rekursi.

-To be able to do the same for our `Default` typeclass, we need to provide an
-instance of `Deriving[Default]`.
-This is just a case of wrapping our existing
-`Alt` with a helper:

 Agar kelas tipe `Default` dapat diperlakukan sama, kita harus menyediakan sebuah
 instans `Deriving[Default]`.
 Untuk hal ini, kita tinggal melapisi `Alt` dengan